 Manicures and pedicures together make up a six billion dollar a year industry, and according to Marc Blatstein, both have a few things in common.
 They have the power to make an appealing outcome, or a medical bad dream.
-Marc Blatstein feels that with the information that is so widely accesible on the internet, you as a consumer can become more authorized and knowledgeable.
+Marc Blatstein feels that with the information that is so widely accessible on the internet, you as a consumer can become more authorized and knowledgeable.

 Marc Blatstein would like to inform you about your health care, especially when it comes to your feet.
-With over 22 years of experience as Podiatrist, Marc has seen it all.
-To begin, there are a few things you should know when dealing with your feet: shaving calluses should only been done by a physician who is qualified.
+With more than 22 years of experience as Podiatrist, Marc has seen it all.
+To start, there are a few things you should know when dealing with your feet: shaving calluses should only been done by a physician who is qualified.
 In most states, it is prohibited unless the person is licensed and trained in the medical field.
 Marc Blatstein believes the best time to receive your pedicure is in the morning and before your legs have been shaved.

 He also feels that the next time your at your salon, you should check to see if it looks clean.
 Is there a sanitation log that is up-to-date?
 Where do they keep their instruments and how do they keep them clean?
 These are just a couple of things you should ask your self.